How to enroll in a Dual Eligible Special Needs Plan, or D-SNP

 Step 3.
 Make sure it’s the right time to enroll

-Annual Enrollment Period (AEP).
-The Annual Enrollment Period runs every year from October 15 to December 7.
-During this time, you can pick a new D-SNP (or any Medicare Advantage plan), switch from Original Medicare to Medicare Advantage or change your Part D coverage.
+Annual Enrollment Period (AEP): The Annual Enrollment Period for health insurance plans runs every year from October 15 to December 7.
+During this time, you can pick a new D-SNP (or any Medicare Advantage plan), switch from Original Medicare to Medicare Advantage, or change your Part D coverage.

 Step 4.
 Complete the enrollment process

-Ready to enroll?
-It’s time to contact your chosen plan’s insurance company, says Friedell.
-Once you do that, they can send you an enrollment form.
-They may ask to see a copy of your Medicaid card too, to verify that you’re eligible.
-If you’re enrolling in an Aetna D-SNP, our licensed agents can help you complete the entire process for free.
+It’s never a bad time to contact a licensed insurance agent about the enrollment process.
+Once you have a plan in mind, they can answer questions, help you better understand the process and send you an enrollment application during Initial or Annual Enrollment Periods.
+They may ask to see a copy of your Medicaid card to verify that you’re eligible.
+If you’re enrolling in an Aetna plan, our licensed agents can help you complete the process for free.

 Step 5.
 Review your coverage every year

-It’s a good idea to review your D-SNP every year during the Annual Enrollment Period, says Katz.
-This way, you can make sure that all your doctors are still in the plan’s network, and that all your drugs are still covered.
-If you’re not happy with your plan, you can then switch.
+It’s a good idea to review your plan every year during the Annual Enrollment Period.
+That way, you can make sure that all your doctors are still in the plan’s network, and that all your drugs are still covered.
+If you’re not happy with your plan, you can switch.
 Just remember that it won’t go into effect until January 1 of the next year.